 What is a Therapy Dog – Which Breeds Make the Best Therapy Dog?

 Researchers are struggling day by day to gain more knowledge about how pets can improve human health.
-And as a result, the importance of pet therapy has been increasing.
-However, many people have been developing an interest in therapy dogs.
-Such dogs can give comfort to people who are suffering from anxiety, facing difficulties, and are in stressful circumstances.
+As a result, they have found many health benefits of pets on humans.
+So, with time, the importance of pet therapy has been increasing.
+Many people have been developing an interest in therapy dogs.
+Such dogs can give comfort to people who are suffering from anxiety, facing difficulties and are in stressful circumstances.

-To learn more about therapy dogs, stick to this article as you will find all the important facts about them.
+To learn more about therapy dogs, read this article as you will find all the important facts about them.
 But let’s first understand the concept of Pet Therapy.

 What is pet therapy?